feihong/office-setup/windows-10.md

 In case you don't have the Product Key for Windows 10, you can get it by running ProduKey.
 You can install this program via `choco install produkey`.

 Windows 10 has the built-in feature to mount ISO files.
 To create ISO files, consider using Mac OS X's DiskUtility app.

+Under Windows 8.1 and 10, you cannot paste large-resolution images inside Picasa.
+The workaround is to paste a large image (such as a screenshot) into another program (such as Paint), and then open the image inside Picasa.